germangar/whook/README.md

 Whook prioritizes realiability over speed.
 If you're looking for high frequency trading, this is not for you.
 It will do everything it can to fullfill orders, including reducing the quantity or the order when the balance is not enough.

+##### Disclaimer: This project is for my personal use.
+I'm not taking feature requests.

 Currently supported exchanges:
 - Kucoin futures
-- Bitget futures (no hedge mode)
+- Bitget futures

-##### Disclaimer: This project is for my personal use.
-I'm not taking feature requests.
+- Coinex futures

+Hedge mode is not supported.
+I'm only using one side mode.

 ### ALERT SYNTAX ###